adrianomarques/adrianomarques/README.md

 - 👨‍💼 Led a business team of **40+** champs.

 ## 📬 Let's Connect!
-If you found even an iota of intrigue in my profile, do reach out!
+If you're intrigued by my profile, do reach out!
 Whether it's for potential collaborations, projects, or simply a chat...
 I'm all ears.

 <!--